jerrelblankenship/rust-bootcamp/03-error-handling/02-error-propagation.md

 ## 🧰 Using anyhow for Flexible Error Handling

-The `anyhow` crate provides a flexible error type that can wrap any error:
+The `anyhow` crate provides a flexible error type perfect for applications:

 ```rust
 use anyhow::{anyhow, bail, Context, Result};